 TAB knows the value of keeping things simple and transparent for everyone.
 Whatever the size or scope of your plans, our expert team of underwriters, business development managers, and an in-house legal team are here to help with your requirements.
 Book a meeting with one of our team today.

-A second charge loan on a residential or commercial property allows you to borrow money, providing there is enough equity whilst leaving your existing first charge in place.
+A second charge loan on a residential property allows you to borrow money, providing there is enough equity whilst leaving your existing first charge loan in place.
 A second charge loan applies if you already have a loan secured against a property that already has an outstanding mortgage.
 For property improvements such as extensions, you would likely need to take out a second charge bridging loan if you already have a mortgage on the property.
 The distinction lets the lender know who has priority in the repayment if you can’t pay off the loan by the end of the term.